elanatframework/Code_behind/README.md

  - **Code-Behind**: Code-Behind pattern will be fully respected.
  - **Modern**: CodeBehind is a modern framework with revolutionary ideas.
  - **Understandable**: View is preferable to controller and there is no need to set controllers in route.
+ - **Adaptable**: The CodeBehind framework can even be used with Razor Pages and ASP.NET Core MVC.

 **CodeBehind is .NET Diamond!**